 Premier League membership has historically risen year on year.

 A second division arrived in 2003, a third (Premier One and two Premier Two divisions) in 2008, a fourth (Premier One, two Premier Two divisions and Premier Three) in 2015, a fifth (Premier One, two Premier Two divisions and two Premier Three divisions), and a sixth (Premier One, two Premier Two divisions and three Premier Three divisions) in 2024.

 The criteria for splitting into two or more divisions in any given season can be seen here.

 The Penalty Points and Expungement processes

-Players who lag behind schedule will incur penalty points (see Table PC and explanatory notes, below).
+Players who lag behind schedule will incur penalty points (see Tables PC and PC2 and explanatory notes, below).
 Players who lag FAR behind the schedule will have their complete records expunged from the league table (see Table PC and explanatory notes, below).
 Both of these occurrences are subject to an appeals process, which is detailed below.

 If not, penalty points will be deducted from that player's total points at the rate of 1 PENALTY POINT PER MATCH short.